Empty Alcove / Rotting Figure, 2025

 Empty Alcove / Rotting Figure is commissioned and produced by Chisenhale Gallery, London and Spike Island, Bristol, with support from the Henry Moore Foundation.

-Click here to read the Chisenhale Gallery handout.
+Click here to read more about the show on the Chisenhale Gallery website.

 Empty Alcove, 2025

-Empty Alcove (2025) installation views.
+Image credits: Empty Alcove (2025) installation views.
 Images 1 - 3, courtesy Chisenhale Gallery, London, photographer Andy Keate.
-Images 4 - 8, courtesy Spike Island, Bristol, photographer Rob Harris.
+Images 4 - 6, courtesy Spike Island, Bristol, photographer Rob Harris.

 Credits